Abe Silverman's Antique Silver Shop

 Silverplate Jewelry Boxes & Silver Jewelry Caskets and Vintage Silver & Diamond Jewelry

-Abe Silverman's Antique Silver Shop offers quadruple silver plate jewelry boxes, silver jewel caskets, silver plate trinket boxes, cubic Zirconia diamond rings, diamond solitaire stud earrings, sterling silver jewelry and vintage jewelry for sale.
+Abe Silverman's Antique Silver Shop offers quadruple silver plate jewelry boxes, silver jewel caskets, silver plate trinket boxes, cubic Zirconia diamond rings, diamond solitaire stud earrings, sterling silver jewelry and vintage jewelry such as cufflinks and tie tacks.

 CZ Diamond Round Solitaire Engagement Ring Zirconia